opi-lab/preliminares-JesusPinedaC/README.md

 In this repo you will find Jupyter Notebooks for the course.
 For quicker view rendering and simpler downloading procedures, you can check out this repo using [NbViewer](http://nbviewer.jupyter.org).

 # Contents

 .
-	├── ch01-ex1.py: In this example we take an image, apply Gaussian blur and plot the image contours for increasing values of σ.
+	├── ch01-ex1.py: In this example we take an image, apply Gaussian blur and plot the image contours for increasing values of sigma

 	├── ch01-ex2.py
 	├── data
 	│   ├── image.jpg